-I’m excited to share with you another guest post from Anna Marie, currently due with Baby #5 any day!
+I’m excited to share with you a post from Anna Marie, currently due with Baby #5 any day!
 As you busy moms know, when it comes time for dinner, it’s best to have a plan in place.
 How does one juggle meals, little ones, and homeschooling short of hiring a maid?!

 My mother-in-law received a request for simple meals on a budget for busy homeschool days a while ago.
 When she asked me if I had any go-to recipes or ideas I could share, I said yes.
 Some of these ideas are gleaned from both of my moms; my mom taught me about freezing cooked meat ahead for quick meal prep, and Mom Maxwell has been an encouragement in the meal rotations and the idea of having a meal plan to reduce the thinking involved in both planning and answering children’s questions.
 Those of you who have read Managers of Their Homes will probably recognize that theme. 🙂